TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 <br>

 **In Laravel**, this became quite a challenge.
-Instead of adding compiler pass, we run `beforeResolving()` method.
-This method is run before every service is resolved, so we pick one of those will get initialized at start.
+Instead of adding a compiler pass, we run the `before resolving ()` method.
+This method is run before every service is resolved, so we pick one of those that will get initialized at the start.

-Removing service from container is easy.
+Removing service from the container is easy.
 But there is **a catch for tagged services** - if we don't remove it from tagged services, it will still get injected via `$container->tagged()`.
 Here is the solution I came up with (I'm sure there is a better way):

 ```php
 use Illuminate\Container\Container;